hibernate/hibernate-ogm/how-to-release.md

    - http://www.hibernate.org/ogm/documentation
    - http://www.hibernate.org/ogm/roadmap

+4. Update the sticky post in the forum: https://forum.hibernate.org/viewtopic.php?f=31&t=1037570

-3. Send email to _hibernate-dev_ and _hibernate-announce_.
+5. Send email to _hibernate-dev_ and _hibernate-announce_.
    A quick sum up paragraph in the email is necessary before pointing to the blog entry.

-4. Twitter
+6. Twitter